AdrianaBerdich/Cyberattacks_on_ACC_and_AEB/README.md

 All models from this repository (.slx file) were saved using Matlab 2021a.

-More details will be added on this repository page after our will be published.
+More details will be added on this repository page after our work will be published.

 # 4. Contact
 For any questions about our work and models, don't hesitate to contact us (adriana.berdich at aut.upt.ro or bogdan.groza at aut.upt.ro).